-1

 • It is not possible to sterilise whole blood products and therefore they must be collected aseptically.
 Horse and sheep blood are the most widely used animal blood products in culture media.
 The choice of which type of blood to use with culture media is largely traditional, with much of continental Europe preferring sheep blood, whilst the UK and certain parts of the Commonwealth prefer horse blood.
 Defibrinated sheep cells are aseptically collected whole sheep blood that has been processed to remove fibrin.
 There are no additives or preservatives in this product.
 Defibrination is now accepted as the best method of preventing blood clotting.
 It must be carried out immediately after drawing the blood and the agitation must be sufficient to denature the fibrinogen but not to cause rupture of the erythrocytes and haemolysis.
 The haemolytic reactions of sheep blood are not identical to the reactions of horse blood and blood agar media designed for sheep blood may not be satisfactory with horse blood and vice versa.

 • This is a selective medium for the isolation of Salmonella spp. and Shigella spp. from clinical specimens and environmental samples.
 This formulation was developed by Hynes through a modification of Leifson’s DCA medium.
 The peptone provides the required carbon, nitrogen and vitamins.
 Lactose is a fermentable carbohydrate and neutral red is a pH indicator.
 Sodium thiosulphate and ferric citrate are used to detect hydrogen sulphide production indicated by the black centred colonies of hydrogen sulphite positive organisms.
-Sodium desoxycholate and sodium citrate inhibit most Gram-positive organisms.
+Sodium deoxycholate and sodium citrate inhibit most Gram-positive organisms.

 • A selective medium for the isolation and detection of dermatophytic fungi originally developed by Taplin et al. Dermatophytes appear as fluffy colonies with reddening of the medium while other fungi cause the medium to become yellow due to acid production.
 Yeasts will also grow on this medium but are readily distinguished by their distinct white/creamy colonies and distinctive smell.
 Soy peptone provides the required carbon, nitrogen and vitamins.
 Glucose is a fermentable carbohydrate.
 The inclusion of phenol red assists in the differentiation between saprophytic and environmental fungi.
 Although the low pH (pH 5.5) of the medium inhibits most bacteria chloramphenicol and cycloheximide are often added to further reduce the risk when processing material that may be more heavily contaminated.
 NB: Prolonged incubation should be avoided as this may cause fungi other than dermatophytes to turn the medium red.
 Related Supplements : LS0050 Chloramphenicol Selective Supplement